The Claude Code leak in four charts: half a million lines, three accidents, forty tools

 utils/ is roughly 180k lines, a little over a third of the tree.
 Add components/, services/, tools/, and commands/, and you have the shape of a serious desktop agent: React-style terminal UI (Ink shows up in writeups on the first leak), service glue, and a thick tool layer where the product actually touches the filesystem and shell. hooks/, bridge/, and cli/ pile on another ~44k lines together: session hooks, IDE bridge glue, and the entry wiring that turns “agent in your repo” from a slogan into integrations.
 The Register pegged the March drop at about 512k lines in ~1,900 files, same ballpark as this count.

-The red wedge looms in screenshots, vanishes in the totals.
-In this mirror memdir/ edges out buddy/ on raw line count; only those two earn treemap labels among the flag-gated dirs, while coordinator/ and voice/ sit in the low thousands inside a half-million-line tree.
-Great fuel for rumor threads, useless for sizing what actually ships.
+The flag-gated directories are where the rumor threads live.
+In this mirror memdir/ edges out buddy/ on raw line count; coordinator/ and voice/ sit in the low thousands inside a half-million-line tree.
+Great fuel for speculation, useless for sizing what actually ships.

 Three accidents, no villain, escalating stakes